Chapter Introduction

 Revelation 1:4-6

-• Him who His – seems to be a pointer toward the Old Testament, particularly Exodus 3:14 where God said I AM WHO I AM.
-John connects the Revelation of Jesus to the 'I AM' of the old testament.
+- Him who His – seems to be a pointer toward the Old Testament, particularly Exodus 3:14, where God said I AM WHO I AM.
+John connects the Revelation of Jesus to the ‘I AM’ of the Old Testament.

-He is the self-existent One, the creator and judge; before time began, forever and ever.
 The second part of the greeting is from the seven Spirits before the throne.
 What are these Spirits?
 Revelation 4:5 says this:

 And from the throne proceeded lightnings, thunderings, and voices.
 Seven lamps of fire were burning before the throne, which are the seven Spirits of God.